rubrikinc/terraform-provider-polaris/docs/guides/permissions.md

 ```
 When the permissions for a feature changes the permissions data source will reflect this generating a diff for the
 custom role and the project resources.
 Applying the diff will first update the permissions of the service account's
-custom role and then notify Polaris about the update.
+custom role and then notify RSC about the update.

 ### Default Service Account
 When the service account is specified as part of the service account resource: